top of page

 Janette Collins

 Janette is a youth worker who is fondly known as Auntie Janette.
-This amazing woman has devoted her life to
+This amazing woman has devoted her life tohelping young people in her community, steering them away from drugs, gangs and crime.

 Janette, who is in her 50s, had suffered racism when she and her parents became the first black family living on their estate in East London.
 She went off the rails, became involved with a gang and had the first of her two children at 14.